Section {name} {number} {maxlen} [datatype] [when] [format] [cloneflag] [separator] [{source} {pattern} {replacement}]

 HTDBDoc queries.

-parameter is a flag
+The cloneflag parameter is a flag

 describing whether the section should affect clone detection.